Beachvillas at Ko Olina

 No analysis available

-Very strong evidence that this building offers in-unit laundry: current MLS data shows washer/dryer included in all 20/20 listings, and numerous remarks explicitly confirm it.
-This appears consistent across multiple listings and agents rather than a copy-paste anomaly, with phrases like “new Miele washer/dryer,” “new W/D,” “in-suite washer and dryer,” and “in-unit laundry.”
+Very strong evidence that this building offers in-unit laundry.
+Historical MLS data shows washer/dryer included in 20/20 listings, and multiple current remarks explicitly mention it across different listings and agents.
+The repeated wording appears consistent rather than a one-off copy-paste error.

 No analysis available